Critical Care ProgramSaving thousands of lives with our Critical Care Program

 Heidi’s Rescue Fund offers our coalition partners relief from serious medical expenses for animals in their care as well as new intakes.
 It provides payouts of $1000 and may be used multiple times during the course of a year, with approval, as long as the fund is solvent.

-Our deep thanks go out to Ginny and David Jontes for their generosity in providing us with this newly established lifesaving program.
+Our deep thanks go out to Ginny and David Jontes for their generosity in providing us with this lifesaving program.

-You can make a difference now and contribute to saving severely abused and neglected animals by donating today.
+You can make a difference now; contribute below to save severely abused and neglected animals.